Understanding Section 43B of the Income Tax Act

 Conclusion

-Deductions under section 43B of income tax are allowed to all assesses irrespective of the accounting system they follow.
-Therefore, assesses who follow the accrual or mercantile system must be aware of the same as it helps them to reduce their tax liability and gain benefits.
+Deductions under Section 43B of the Income Tax Act are allowed to all assessees, irrespective of the accounting system they follow.
+Therefore, assessees who follow the accrual or mercantile system must be aware of this, as it helps them reduce their tax liability and gain benefits.

-One must also keep in mind that deductions are allowed when payments are made on or before filing the return, except in the case of Micro and Small Enterprises.
+One must also keep in mind that deductions are allowed when payments are made on or before the filing date of the return, except in the case of Micro and Small Enterprises.

 About Tata AIG Health Insurance Plan

-Another way of reducing the tax liability is to invest in medical insurance plans.
+Another way to reduce tax liability is to invest in a health insurance policy in India.
 Health insurance policies not only provide financial assistance in times of medical emergencies but also allow you to take advantage of deductions to reduce taxes.

-At Tata AIG, we offer cashless insurance, enabling you to seek medical assistance in any hospital of your choice.
-Our policies also cover COVID-19 disease, pre-existing health conditions, ambulance expenses, pre and post-hospitalisation expenses and much more.
+At TATA AIG, we offer cashless medical health insurance plans, enabling you to seek medical assistance in any hospital of your choice.
+Our health insurance plans for a family also cover COVID-19 disease, pre-existing health conditions, ambulance expenses, pre and post-hospitalisation expenses, and much more.

 Besides, you can include your family members in your plans to ensure their safety.
-Our medical insurance has a high claim settlement ratio of 96.70%, ensuring that we honour maximum claims from our clients.
+Our health insurance plan has a high claim settlement ratio of 96.70%, ensuring that we honour maximum claims from our clients.

 Disclaimer / TnC